caseywatts/musical-improv-games/src/content/exercises/hush-little-baby.md

 ### Hush, Little Baby

-* Objective: Improvise a rhyming lullabye one line at a time based on a popular song
+* Objective: Improvise a rhyming lullaby one line at a time based on a popular song
 * Instructions:
   * Everyone stands in a circle formation, one person designated to start
   * Get a suggestion of an object from someone in the circle